Skip to content

 One of the simplest is the principle of least privilege: all users should have minimum network access levels.
 Least-privilege access should be paired with just-in-time (JIT) access, under which users gain time-limited access to resources only when required (or access those resources through temporary accounts).
 Both least-privilege and JIT access are fundamental aspects of zero-trust architecture.

 User training, MFA, and NIST-compliant passwords can all help reduce the risk of user accounts being compromised.
-You should also have a general cybersecurity solution (such as Microsoft Defender) and firewall (like Fortinet or Palo Alto) in place.
+You should also have a general cyber security solution (such as Microsoft Defender) and firewall (like Fortinet or Palo Alto) in place.

 Trojans